open-contracting/standard/standard/docs/en/schema/record_package.md

 ## Record Package Schema

-The record package schema describes the container document for publishing records.
+The record package schema describes the container structure for publishing records.
 The contents of a record are based on the release schema.
 The package contains important meta-data.

 You can view an interactive version of the record schema below (requires javascript) or [download this version of the schema here](../../../record-package-schema.json).